 order.
 These methods will add dataset methods to the model

-that can use caching to optimize performance.
-Here is an example using
+that can cache the returned dataset to optimize performance.
+Here is an

 Performance aside, this does provide a slightly nicer and more readable internal API, though naming such methods can be problematic.